Alpha-1-Antitrypsin (SERPINA1) Enzyme Concentration and 2 Mutations with Reflex to Alpha-1-Antitrypsin Phenotype

 Mutations Tested: S allele (c.791A>T) and Z allele (c.1024G>A).

-Methods: Genotyping performed by PCR followed by fluorescent probe melting analysis; AAT protein concentration measured using immunoturbidmetric assay; phenotyping performed by isoelectric focusing electrophoresis.
+Methods: Genotyping performed by polymerase chain reaction (PCR) and fluorescence monitoring; AAT protein concentration measured using immunoturbidmetric assay; phenotyping performed by isoelectric focusing electrophoresis.
 Genotyping and AAT serum protein concentration determination are performed on all specimens.
-Protein phenotyping is only performed on specimens that have AAT protein concentrations of less than 90 mg/dL and are not homozygous or compound heterozygous for the S or Z deficiency alleles by genotyping..
+Protein phenotyping is only performed on specimens that have AAT protein concentrations of less than 90 mg/dL and are not homozygous or compound heterozygous for the S or Z deficiency alleles by genotyping.

 Analytical Sensitivity and Specificity: 99 percent.